 After two years of construction, Woodbury University moves to its present home.

 Woodbury organizes its undergraduate and graduate programs into three schools: the School of Architecture and Design, the School of Business and Management, and the School of Arts and Sciences.
 Accreditation is received from the National Architecture Accrediting Board (NAAB), following Council for Interior Design Accreditation (CIDA) approval three years prior.

 The schools reorganize into the School of Architecture, the School of Business, the School of Media, Culture & Design, and the Institute of Transdisciplinary Studies (now the College of Liberal Arts).

 National Association of Schools of Art and Design (NASAD) confers accreditation for animation, fashion design, graphic design and interior architecture.
 The San Diego campus moves to a new facility in the Barrio Logan district.
 New buildings for the School of Business and the School of Architecture are completed in Burbank.

 New programs in filmmaking, game art and design, and applied computer science are added.

 The Association to Advance Collegiate Schools of Business (AACSB) confers accreditation.

-Professional writing and public safety administration programs are added.
+Professional writing program is added.
 Dr. David Steele-Figueredo begins his tenure as Woodbury University’s 14th president, committing to advancing student success.